 - 1. Remove the detector from its mounting base.
 See Attaching and Removing the Detector. - 2.
 Remove the batteries.
-See Installing or Replacing the Batteries. - 3.
+See Replacing the Batteries. - 3.
 Slide a flat-blade screwdriver in the slot on the detector cap and gently push the handle down to pry the cap up and off.
 See Figure 6. - 4.
 Press the sides of the smoke chamber in where indicated by the alignment arrows.
 Pull the chamber up and away from the detector and discard.
-See Figure 7. - 5.
-Blow out or use a soft-bristled brush to remove dust and dirt from the smoke chamber base. - 6.
-Line the new smoke chamber up with the smoke chamber base by lining up the arrows on the smoke chamber to the latches on the optical base and snap down into place.
+See Figure 7.